robustml-eurecom/stressID/README.md

 ### Feature extraction

-The folder ```Feature extraction``` contains the scripts for extracting a plethora of features for physiological signals and audio signals,and the resulting ```.csv``` files.
+The folder ```Feature extraction``` contains the scripts for extracting a plethora of features for physiological signals and audio signals, and the resulting ```.csv``` files.
-See the ReadMe file in that folder for more information (coming soon), usage instructions, and instructions for video features extraction using ```ÒpenFace```.
+See the ReadMe file in that folder (coming soon) for more information, usage instructions, and instructions for video features extraction using ```ÒpenFace```.

 ### Classification